Using The Dolce Vita instead of going straight to agent

-For a resale property, you will need to pay Registry Tax on the ‘cadastral’ value – the municipal ‘rateable’ value, which is typically significantly less than the actual purchase price.
-The cadastral value will usually be 30-50% lower than the purchase price.
+For a resale property, you will need to pay Registry Tax on the ‘Cadastral’ value – the municipal ‘rateable’ value, which is typically significantly less than the actual purchase price, but can only be determined once the correct documentation is supplied by the Agent or Vendor.

 Notary fees must always be paid and will be around €2,000- €4,000, depending on the property price.
-An independent lawyer will generally charge 1% of the selling price of the property for their services, at a minimum of €2,000 + VAT (22%).
-Estate agent’s fees are also calculated on the actual property price and will generally be around 3%.
+An independent lawyer will generally charge 1% of the selling price of the property for their services, typically a minimum of €2,000 + VAT (22%).

 The effects of currency exchange rates on the cost of your property and ongoing payments are also a serious consideration that will affect your purchase and ongoing maintenance fees.